softdev-7-leaf/leaf/README.md

 1/20/15 - API success!
 Now able to access data from NYC Open Data.

-1/25/15 - David finishing format for high school pages and made more templates.
+1/24/15 - David finishing format for high school pages and made more templates.
 Brian incorporated more APIs from OpenData, and combined all API data from separate API's into one database.

+1/25/15 - Brian made all search functions work.
+Each school now has an individual page.
+OpenData from different APIs are being compiled.
+Chris fixed the register, login, and logout.

 1/27/15 - Project is due!